PacktPublishing/Alexa-Skills-Projects/README.md

 ## Get to Know the Author
 **Madhur Bhargava**
-Madhur Bhargava is specialized in Wireless and Mobile Computing from CDAC ACTS Pune, India.
+is specialized in Wireless and Mobile Computing from CDAC ACTS Pune, India.
 He started his career at Electronic Arts as a software engineer working on mobile games and eventually moved on to address problems in personalized healthcare, leveraging the power of mobile and voice computing.
 He is proficient in various